Science Writing Competition

 - Creativity: Competitors are free to explore different written styles for their article if they so wish.
 Judges will look favourably upon contestants who employ effective, insightful and engaging approaches.

-Please apply by emailing your submission directly to the Graduate School.
+Please apply by completing this short online form and uploading a Pdf of your entry.
 Please note that some departments may hold a local contest from which entrants will be determined, so please check before you submit.

-The deadline for students, Departments, programmes, institutes and CDTs to apply/submit their entrants is 17:00 on Wednesday 04 May 2022.
+The deadline for students, Departments, programmes, institutes and CDTs to apply/submit their entrants will be confirmed once the review of events has taken place.

 Prizes for the competition are as follows,